 A shirt that opens down the front can help regulate your body heat even further.
 Several companies also make pants that convert to shorts by simply zipping the legs off.

-Another useful garment is the hat.
+Another useful garment is a hat.
 A brimmed hat will protect you from the sun, and a knit cap will help keep your entire body warm.

 Layering is truly a necessity while hiking in a desert environment.
 Many people are under the mistaken notion that it is always warm or hot in the desert, but because of the lack of humidity, temperatures range as much as forty degrees or more between night and day.